A+ Certification Checklist

 Step 5: Seniors ONLY: Check out your final steps to ensure certification in the A+ program here.

-*Students must have an A+ Application and Training Form on file before tutoring hours will be entered.
-Hours submitted prior to attending the Training Session, will not be accepted.
+*Students must have an A+ Application and Training Form on file before tutoring hours can be entered.

 What are the basic FAQs about the A+ program?

 Incoming freshmen, as well as current LHS students have questions about the A+ program.
-Basic FAQs of the A+ program and valuable information can be found here
+Basic FAQs of the A+ program and valuable information can be found at the link above.

 Metropolitan Community College A+ Program